-2.2.8 Planning assumptions, including pressures on hospitals
+2.2.8 Planning assumptions, including pressure on hospitals

-From the above considerations, it is possible to revise previous generic reasonable worst-case planning assumptions and this has been published by at least two European countries in July and then updated in September [39,49].
-In both cases, the assumed rates of disease, hospitalisations and deaths declined in the light of data such as in this document.
-Working with a series of countries and advised by WHO specialists ECDC has produced some planning estimates for EU/EEA (Figure 7).
+From the above considerations, it is possible to revise previous generic 'reasonable worst case' planning assumptions and these were published by at least two European countries in July and then updated in September [51].
+In both cases, the assumed rates of disease, hospitalisations and deaths declined in the light of available data.
+Working with a series of countries and advised by WHO specialists, ECDC has produced some planning estimates for the EU/EEA [78] (Figure 8).

-Figure 7: EU Reasonable worst-case planning assumptions for the 2009 pandemic first year to mid-May 2010
+Table 2: EU reasonable worst case planning assumptions for the 2009 pandemic first year to mid-May 2010

-Planning assumptions to mid-May 2010: potential effects of A(H1N1) infection for the general population in countries and populations that have not experienced significant transmission in a first wave over the summer Clinical Attack Rate up to 20% of population Hospitalisation Rate up to 100 per 100,000 population of whom up to 25% could require intensive care at any given time Case Fatality Rate up to 3 per 100,000 population Peak Absence Rate No different from what is seen in normal winters
+Potential effects of 2009 pandemic influenza A(H1N1) infection for the general population in countries and populations that have not experienced significant transmission in a first wave over the summer Clinical attack rate Up to 20% of population Hospitalisation rate Up to 100 per 100 000 population of whom up to 25% could require intensive care at any given time Case fatality rate Up to 3 per 100 000 population Peak absence rate No different from what is seen in normal winters